 - Improve programs to better meet the needs of people living with HIV and increase access to and uptake of services

 Six Peer Research Associates (PRAs) used the Stigma Index survey tool (2016-2017) to gather information about experiences across the province.
 The side-by-side process of peer to peer communication proved powerful.
 Having researchers who are able to openly disclose their HIV status to participants was an important factor in building trust and confidence in the Stigma Index survey situation.
 It also increased the opportunities to illustrate the stories of stigma and discrimination.
-One peer researcher said:

 “I was amazed at how [peers] opened up to me so freely, as if they needed to just voice things that they held inside for so long.
 Many had low self-esteem and struggled with disclosure due to the stigma attached to HIV.”
+(Peer researcher)

 Initial Findings: The Stigma Picture in BC